 * Arogyavardhinivati

-Varicose veins are a problematic disorder of today’s life which doesn’t have a permanent treatment.
-But Ayurveda provides promising results by not only reducing discomfort of venous insufficiency but also assisting in healing of varicosity, ulcers, helps in collagen formation which in return increases tonicity of veins.
-Ayurveda herbs also improve circulation of blood which is the basic cause of disease.
+Varicose veins are a problematic disorder of today’s life that doesn’t have a permanent treatment.
+But Ayurveda provides promising results by not only reducing the discomfort of venous insufficiency but also assisting in the healing of varicosity, and ulcers, helping in collagen formation which in return increases the tonicity of veins.
+Ayurveda herbs also improve the circulation of blood which is the basic cause of disease.
 Therefore Ayurveda is a treatment regime which can give promising results for varicose veins if one follows all the regimens strictly which are required for the disease.

 Stay up to date with what is happening at Life Line Ayurvedic Herbal.